-8Allen, R. et.al.
+&lt;sup>8Allen, R. et.al.
 Nature, 470, 344-345 (2011).

-9 Pall, P. et. al Nature, 470, 382-385 (2011).
+&lt;sup>9 Pall, P. et. al Nature, 470, 382-385 (2011).

-10549 U.S. 497 (S. Ct., 2007).
+&lt;sup>10549 U.S. 497 (S. Ct., 2007).

-11549 U.S. 497, 521 (S. Ct., 2007).
+&lt;sup>11549 U.S. 497, 521 ( S. Ct., 2007).

-revise their floodplain regulations to reflect climate changes such as revised flood maps, revised regulatory flood elevations, freeboard requirements, and increased floodways and velocity zones.
-However, some floodplain landowners will likely challenge regulations as a taking of private property without payment of just compensation.
+With increased hazards, and continued and intensified occupation of floodplains will come additional flooding and flood damages to private and public property.
+This will likely result in law suits based upon a variety of legal theories discussed below.
+To reduce climate-related flood hazards it is also likely that an increasing number of states and local governments will adopt or revise their floodplain regulations to reflect climate change such as revised flood maps, regulatory flood elevations, and freeboard requirements, as well as increased floodways and velocity zones.
+However, some floodplain and wetland landowners will likely challenge regulations as a taking of private property without payment of just compensation.